bakpakin/ezglib/README.md

 ezglib
 ==

-An easy Game Library for ClojureScript.
+An easy game library for ClojureScript.